Modal logic: History

 Ruth C. Barcan (later Ruth Barcan Marcus) developed the first axiomatic systems of quantified modal logic — first and second order extensions of Lewis' S2, S4, and S5.
 Arthur Norman Prior warned her to prepare well in the debates concerning quantified modal logic with Willard Van Orman Quine, because of bias against modal logic.

-The contemporary era in modal semantics began in 1959, when Saul Kripke (then only a 18-year-old Harvard University undergraduate) introduced the now-standard Kripke semantics for modal logics.
+The contemporary era in modal semantics began in 1959, when Saul Kripke (then only an 18-year-old Harvard University undergraduate) introduced the now-standard Kripke semantics for modal logics.
 These are commonly referred to as "possible worlds" semantics.
 Kripke and A. N. Prior had previously corresponded at some length.
 Kripke semantics is basically simple, but proofs are eased using semantic-tableaux or analytic tableaux, as explained by E. W. Beth.

 A. N. Prior created modern temporal logic, closely related to modal logic, in 1957 by adding modal operators [F] and [P] meaning "eventually" and "previously".
 Vaughan Pratt introduced dynamic logic in 1976.
 In 1977, Amir Pnueli proposed using temporal logic to formalise the behaviour of continually operating concurrent programs.
 Flavors of temporal logic include propositional dynamic logic (PDL), (propositional) linear temporal logic (LTL), computation tree logic (CTL), Hennessy–Milner logic, and T.

 The mathematical structure of modal logic, namely Boolean algebras augmented with unary operations (often called modal algebras), began to emerge with J. C. C. McKinsey's 1941 proof that S2 and S4 are decidable, and reached full flower in the work of Alfred Tarski and his student Bjarni Jónsson (Jónsson and Tarski 1951–52).
 This work revealed that S4 and S5 are models of interior algebra, a proper extension of Boolean algebra originally designed to capture the properties of the interior and closure operators of topology.
 Texts on modal logic typically do little more than mention its connections with the study of Boolean algebras and topology.
 For a thorough survey of the history of formal modal logic and of the associated mathematics, see Robert Goldblatt (2006).